python/cpython/Doc/howto/doanddont.rst

 Every so often, people seem to be writing stuff in the Python library again, usually poorly.
-While the occasional module has a poor interface, it is usually much better to use the rich standard library and data types that come with Python then inventing your own.
+While the occasional module has a poor interface, it is usually much better to use the rich standard library and data types that come with Python than inventing your own.

 A useful module very few people know about is :mod:`os.path`.
-It  always has the correct path arithmetic for your operating system, and will usually be much better then whatever you come up with yourself.
+It  always has the correct path arithmetic for your operating system, and will usually be much better than whatever you come up with yourself.

 Compare::